-(B) External
+(B) EXTERNAL

-- (i) Rise in cost of operation, scarcity of potable water, increasing cost of human resources, goods and services, energy, and cost of products and services; - (ii) Over supply of rooms due to new properties coming in operation, however demand is not growing accordingly.
-The gap between supply and demand of rooms is ever widening. - (iii) Adverse effects to the tourism because of unfavorable global incidents; - (iv) Political instability and disturbances, and lack of tourism infrastructures and Government policy; - (v) Natural disasters such as earthquake, spreading of Coronavirus Covid -19 and other catastrophes;
+- (i) Rise in cost of operation, scarcity of potable water, increasing cost of human resources, goods and services, energy, and cost of products and services; - (ii) Over supply rooms due to new properties coming into operation, however, demand is not growing accordingly.
+The gap between the supply and demand of rooms is ever widening. - (iii) Adverse effects on tourism because of unfavourable global incidents; - (iv) Political instability and disturbances, and lack of tourism infrastructures and Government policy; - (v) Natural disasters such as earthquakes, the spreading of Coronavirus Covid -19 and other catastrophes;

-Strategy:
+STRATEGY:

-- (i) Develop a customer oriented services culture emphasis on customer care and convenience; - (ii) Increase market share by following disciplined growth strategy; - (iii) Develop innovative products and services that attracts customers and market segments;

-- (iv) Upgrade the infrastructures of the hotel and continue to develop products and services that reduce cost of funds and explore new avenues for growth and profitability; - (v) Explore possibility of investing or operating hotels outside Kathmandu; - (vi) Achieve service excellence and continue enhancement in products and services to exceed customer expectations;
+- (i) Develop a customer oriented services culture emphasis on customer care and convenience; - (ii) Increase market share by following a disciplined growth strategy; - (iii) Develop innovative products and services that attract customers and market segments; - (iv) Upgrade the infrastructures of the hotel and continue to develop products and services that reduce the cost of funds and explore new avenues for growth and profitability; - (v) Explore the possibility of investing in or operating hotels outside Kathmandu; - (vi) Achieve service excellence and continue enhancement in products and services to exceed customer expectations;